Overview of South Carolina Retirement Tax Friendliness

-South Carolina does not tax Social Security retirement benefits and has a $15,000 deduction for seniors receiving any other type of retirement income.
+South Carolina does not tax Social Security retirement benefits.
+It also provides a $15,000 taxable income deduction for seniors receiving any other type of retirement income.
 The state has some of the lowest property taxes in the country.

 Annual Social Security Income

 |is toward retirees.|